2019 New York bail reform: Reception

-Prosecutors and law enforcement officials have criticized the law for taking away critical decision-making from judges, who no longer have "the discretion to set a higher bail for people with long arrest records" or have shown "other signs they might commit another crime."
-They also fear "some defendants released under the new rules will continue to commit crimes, and a few may try to intimidate potential witnesses."
+Several prosecutors and law enforcement officials criticized the law for taking away critical decision-making from judges, who no longer have "the discretion to set a higher bail for people with long arrest records" or have shown "other signs they might commit another crime."
+They also expressed concern that "some defendants released under the new rules will continue to commit crimes, and a few may try to intimidate potential witnesses."

-Further criticism came after the Monsey Hanukkah stabbing, even though the bail reform law would not apply in that case.

 Additional criticism came from communities impacted by a spate of anti-Semitic attacks in Brooklyn.
 One assailant, Tiffany Harris, was released without bail after attacking three Jewish women, and attacked another woman the next day.
-This and other attacks raised concerns that the new law put New Yorkers more at risk.
+This and other attacks led some members of the local community to oppose the reforms.

-Following a spike in crime statistics in January 2020 and under sustained opposition, the bail reform was rolled back that month.
-Governor Andrew Cuomo signed legislation allowing judges to impose cash bail for more crimes and under more conditions (such as the defendant being on parole).